Coconut (Cocos nucifera) Oil – Cold Pressed – Fiji

 Calendula is an antiseptic ingredient that contains high levels of antioxidants, such as flavonoids and triterpenoids.
 It is well-known for its nurturing effect on dry skin conditions (WHO, 2004).

 Like its honey sister, Manuka oil also has strong antiseptic and antibacterial effects; these may be effective against a wide range of bacterial species, including some that affect the skin (Wicaksono et al. PMID 27676607).
-Manuka oil is an antioxidant and wonderful for those with sensitive or mature skin.
+As a soothing anti-inflammatory and antioxidant, Manuka oil is wonderful for those with sensitive or mature skin.
 It has a woody, earthy and balsamic aroma.

 Roman chamomile has been prized for centuries thanks to its range of health and beauty benefits.
 Its antioxidant and oil-rich, daisy-like flowers make one of the safest essential oils and we love to use it in our Baby Beetanicals: Bee Soothed and Bee Well balms (Ali et al. 2015, doi: 10.1016/j.apjtb.2015.05.007).